bbauska/HTML5-Basics/README.md

 <h3>4.
 Image alt attribute:</h3>

-The `alt` text attribute is a part of an image tag, and it provides a description for an image.
+The <b><mark>alt` text attribute is a part of an image tag, and it provides a description for an image.
 Alt text plays a major role in image optimization.
 It makes your images accessible both to search engines (by telling them what a particular image means) and to people (by displaying an alternative text in case a particular image cannot be loaded or by helping